m-crown/SPEAR/README.md

 **WARNING: the scoring system is being actively developed and is likely to change in future updates.**

 SPEAR uses a number of different scores to evaluate the likely impact of viral genomes, these can be found at the residue level in the `.spear.annotation.tsv` files within `per_sample_annotation/` directory and also in the `spear_annotation_summary.tsv` file for all samples in the run.
-Some scores operate at a per residue level, such that any variant will get the same score, while others are mutation specific, and some operate at a whole sample level.
+Some scores operate at a per residue level, such that any variant will get the same score, while others are mutation specific (accounting for individual amino acid change), and some operate at a whole sample level.

 | Column ID | Level | Description |
 | --------- | ----- | ----------- |